John Scott (ice hockey, born 1982): Playing career

 On July 1, 2010, Scott left the Wild as a free agent and signed a two-year contract with the newly crowned Stanley Cup champion Chicago Blackhawks.
-After being a healthy scratch for the first two games of the first round of the 2011 playoffs, On April 17, 2011, Scott made his Stanley Cup playoff debut in game three of the series against the Presidents' Trophy-winning Vancouver Canucks, replacing the injured Bryan Bickell.
+On April 17, 2011, after being a healthy scratch for the first two games of the first round of the 2011 playoffs, Scott made his Stanley Cup playoff debut in game three of the series against the Presidents' Trophy-winning Vancouver Canucks, replacing the injured Bryan Bickell.
 After playing his normal wing position in game three's 3–2 loss, Scott was moved to defense for games four and five after Brent Seabrook suffered a concussion in game three.
 After Seabrook's return in game six of the series, Scott was moved from defense back to wing.
 After the Blackhawks recovered from their 3–0 series deficit by winning games four, five and six to force a game seven, Scott was labeled as a healthy scratch for the seventh game as the Blackhawks would lose the game 2–1 in overtime for a 4–3 series defeat.

 In the second year of his contract in the 2011–12 season, Scott was dealt at the trade deadline towards the end of the season to the New York Rangers for a fifth-round draft pick in 2012 on February 27, 2012.

 On July 1, 2012, Scott agreed to terms on a one-year deal with the Buffalo Sabres.

 On May 20, 2013, the Sabres re-signed Scott to a one-year contract extension worth $750,000.

 On October 31, 2013, Scott was suspended seven games for an illegal check to the head of the Bruins' winger Loui Eriksson a week prior.

 On July 2, 2014, Scott signed as a free agent to a one-year contract with the San Jose Sharks.

 On October 26, 2014, against the Anaheim Ducks, Scott was subbed in via legal line change, and immediately began fighting Tim Jackman without attempting to play the puck, though head coach Todd McLellan stated Scott had already been on the ice at the time, and the fight escalated into a line-brawl.
 The next day, he was suspended for the next two games; it was officially recorded as for "leaving the bench on a legal line change and starting an altercation".
 According to the NHL's Department of Player Safety video, Scott said he left the bench with the desire to fight Jackman.
 On December 24, Scott was suspended for four games as "punishment for punching an unsuspecting opponent and causing an injury" on December 22 according to the NHL's Department of Player Safety.
 The punch/hit with stick was, again, on Jackman.